 Adverse effects of streptomycin include rash, fever, agranulocytosis, and serum sickness.
 Flushing and tingling around the mouth commonly accompany injection but subside quickly.
 Streptomycin is contraindicated during pregnancy because it may cause vestibular toxicity and ototoxicity in the fetus.

 Kanamycin and amikacin may remain effective even if streptomycin resistance has developed.
 Their renal and neural toxicities are similar to those of streptomycin.
 Kanamycin is the most widely used injectable for MDR-TB.

-Some fluoroquinolones (levofloxacin, moxifloxacin) are the most active and safest TB drugs after INH and RIF, but they are not first-line drugs for TB susceptible to INH and RIF.
-Moxifloxacin appears to be as active as INH when used with RIF.
+Some fluoroquinolones (levofloxacin, moxifloxacin) are the most active and safest TB drugs after isoniazid and rifampin, but they are not first-line drugs for TB susceptible to isoniazid and rifampin.
+Moxifloxacin appears to be as active as isoniazid when used with rifampin.

 Other 2nd-line drugs include ethionamide, cycloserine, and para-aminosalicylic acid (PAS).
 These drugs are less effective and more toxic than the first-line drugs but are essential in treatment of MDR-TB.

 Bedaquiline, delamanid, and sutezolid are new anti-TB drugs that are typically reserved for highly resistant TB (precise indications are not yet fully defined) or for patients who cannot tolerate other 2nd-line drugs.